-4.7.4 Instrumentation heights for NWS data - NWS HGT
+4.7.4 Instrumentation heights for NWS data - NWS_HGT

 When various parameters are computed for the dispersion models, the height of the instruments is usually required.
-With site-specific meteorological data, the heights of the measurements are generally available and entered through the READ or OSHEIGHTS keywords on the ONSITE pathway in the Stage 1 runstream.
+With site-specific meteorological data, the heights of the measurements are generally available and entered through the READ or OSHEIGHTS keywords on the ONSITE pathway in the Stage 1 control file.
 If there are no site-specific data, or for isolated hours when there are site-specific data, then NWS data may be substituted for the computations.
 However, instrument height is not one of the reported parameters.
 The NWS_HGT keyword is used to provide this information.
 The syntax and type are:

-Syntax: NWS_HGT variable_name instrument_height Type: Mandatory, Repeatable

-The variable_name specifies which meteorological instrument is being referenced and is followed by the instrument_height in the appropriate units.
-Currently, there is only one variable name: WIND.
-Prior to the conversion to ASOS, the height of the wind instrument (anemometer) was about 20 feet (6.7 meters) or 30 feet (9.1 meters).
-The height of wind instrumentation at ASOS sites is typically 33 feet (10.1 meters) or 26 feet (7.9 meters).
+Syntax: NWS_HGT variable_name instrument_height Type: Mandatory, Repeatable instrumentation at ASOS sites is typically 33 feet (10.1 meters) or 26 feet (7.9 meters).
 Annual local climatological data are available from the NCEI and contain a historical record of instrumentation sites and heights for the stations.
 The user should consult a reference such as the annual summaries prior to running Stage 3 to obtain the correct height to use with this keyword.
 AERMET requires the anemometer height in meters.